Amazon union votes too close to call after first day of count

 “I’m certain we would not have been here two years ago,” John Logan, chair of the Labor and Employment Studies department at San Francisco State University, said of the close votes.
 “I think it shows that unions are having a ‘moment’ and may even mean that the labor landscape has fundamentally changed after two years of the pandemic.”

 The vote in Bessemer, organized by the national RWDSU, is a redo election after the first attempt was overturned last year, when federal regulators ruled that Amazon had improperly interfered.
 The union faced an uphill battle in the region, where Amazon is still one of the best paying jobs in town for the industry.
+But it already had a more favorable outcome for the union than last year, when the vote count swung more than 2-to-1 against unionizing.

-“This is just the beginning and we will continue to fight,” RWDSU president Stuart Appelbaum said in a press conference after the count.
+“This is just the beginning and we will continue to fight,” RWDSU president Stuart Appelbaum said in a news conference after the count.
 “Workers here have done something historic.”

 Turnout was lower than last year, however, when more workers cast their votes.
+About 38 percent of eligible voters cast a vote this year, compared to a turnout of about 52 percent last year.

+Appelbaum blamed the lower turnout in part on high turnover at Amazon warehouses Thursday, saying many workers cannot endure the conditions at the facilities.

+The National Labor Relations Board will hold a hearing to discuss whether any of the challenged ballots should be opened.
+Both the union and Amazon also have the chance to file objections to the election’s process in the next several days, which could affect the outcome.

 On Staten Island, workers were organized by the independent Amazon Labor Union, which was started by fired Amazon worker Smalls.
 The upstart union was faced with skepticism from some labor observers, but touted its insider view of the company — most of its organizers are current and former employees.